 All because we do not carry, Everything to God in prayer.

 The first two lines of the song tell us that we have a friend whose name is Jesus.
 This friend is able and willing to relieve us of the problems that life sends our way.
-All we have to do is take our sins and grief to Him in prayer.
-But instead, as the next two lines tell us, we refuse to exercise that privilege, and we continue to do things our way — hence, forfeiting great peace and experiencing needless pain.
+All we have to do is take our sins and griefs to Him in prayer.
+But instead, as the next two lines tell us, we refuse to exercise that privilege.
+Instead, we continue to do things our way.
+Therefore, we forfeit great peace and experience needless pain.

 Why Am I My Own Worst Enemy?